deckhouse/virtualization/docs/USER_GUIDE.md

   The VM is migrated to another node in the cluster (live migration).
   - Features:
     - The `type: Migratable` condition indicates whether the VM can be migrated.
+It is evaluated for a running VM only: while the VM is stopped, the condition is absent.
+    - If the VM itself is fit for migration but no other node in the cluster matches its placement rules, the condition is `False` with the reason `VirtualMachineNoMigrationTarget`.
   - Possible issues:
     - Incompatibility of processor instructions (when using host or host-passthrough processor types).
     - Difference in kernel versions on hypervisor nodes.
+    - No other node matches the placement rules of the VM or of its VirtualMachineClass.
     - Not enough CPU or memory on eligible nodes.
     - Neumspace or project quotas have been exceeded.
   - Diagnostics: